rudimeier/mprime/gwnum/readme.txt

 	to build the 64-bit libraries.

 Linux:
-	The object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.
-Copy gwnum.a from the gwnum\linux directory to gwnum.
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

-	makefile is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum library.
-It adds to the ELF library built on the Windows machine.
+	"make -f makefile is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum.a library.

 	A C application using gwnum must link with: gwnum.a gwnum.ld -lpthread -lstdc++

 Linux 64-bit:
-	The object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.
-Copy gwnum.a from the gwnum\linux64 directory to gwnum.
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

-	make64 is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum library
+	"make -f make64" is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum.a library.

 	A C application using gwnum must link with: gwnum.a gwnum.ld -lpthread -lstdc++

 FreeBSD:
-	The object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.
-Copy gwnum.a from the gwnum\linux directory to gwnum.
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

-	make.bsd is used to compile the	necessary C and C++ source files and finish building the gwnum library.
-It adds to the ELF library built on the Windows machine.
+	"make -f make.bsd" is used to compile the necessary C and C++ source files and to finish building the gwnum.a library

 	A C application must link with:
 		-lcompat gwnum.a gwnum.ld -lpthread -lstdc++

 Mac OS X:
-	The object files have already been converted to Mach-O format using Agner Fog's objconv on a Windows machine.
-Copy gwnum.a from the gwnum\macosx directory to gwnum.
+	The Mac OS X build procedure is different than linux (because universal binaries require both the 32-bit and 64-bit libraries).
+The assembly code object files have already been converted to Mach-O format using Agner Fog's objconv on a Windows machine.
+To finish building the libraries, run "make -f makemac".
+The resulting libraries will be in release/gwnum.a, debug/gwnum.a, amd64/release/gwnum.a, amd64/debug/gwnum.a.

+	A C application must link with gwnum.a -lpthread -lstdc++ You may also need to add multutil.o to the linker command line.
+	For reasons unknown, the linker has trouble pulling it out of gwnum.a

+Haiku:
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

-	makemac is used to compile the necessary C and C++ source files and finish building the gwnum library.
-It adds to the MAC OS X library built on the Windows machine.
+	"make -f makehaiku" is used to compile the necessary C and C++ source files on the Haiku machine to finish building the gwnum.a library.

-	A C application must link with gwnum.a -lpthread -lstdc++
+	A C application using gwnum must link with: gwnum.a gwnum.ld and either -lstdc++.r4 (for GCC2) or -lstdc++ (for GCC4)

 -> Legal stuff

-Copyright (c) 1996-2008, Mersenne Research, Inc.  All rights reserved.
+Copyright (c) 1996-2009, Mersenne Research, Inc.  All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are